qiangliu-sd/longScreenshot/README.md

-### longScreenshot
+### Long-Screenshot
-- take a long or multi-pages screenshot of a full webpage
+	Take a long or multi-pages screenshot of a full webpage

 How to run:
 1. update inputs-file: